Knowledge Center

 When a new role opens, do you already have a group of vetted candidates you can tap into?
 Or, do you enter “hunting mode,” trying to source as many active and passive candidates as possible?

 Mostly relying on outbound recruiting increases time-to-hire and makes it difficult for recruiters to meet the hiring manager’s deadline.
-By building talent pipelines, you can adopt a proactive recruiting approach and take the stress out of filling a new role.
+By learning how to build talent pipelines, you can develop a proactive recruiting approach and take the stress out of filling a new role.

 What is a talent pipeline?